Baxter International Inc. [BAX] – A safe no matter how short-term sentiments looks

 Fundamental Analysis of Baxter International Inc. [BAX]

-This company’s Return on Total Capital is 14.85, and its Return on Invested Capital has reached 12.00%.
-Its Return on Equity is 19.27, and its Return on Assets is 9.95.
-These metrics all suggest that Baxter International Inc. is doing well at using the money it earns to generate returns.

-Turning to investigate this organization’s capital structure, Baxter International Inc. [BAX] has generated a Total Debt to Total Equity ratio of 44.61.
-Similarly, its Total Debt to Total Capital is 30.85, while its Total Debt to Total Assets stands at 22.23.
-Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 16.29, and its Long-Term Debt to Total Capital is 44.56.

 What about valuation?
-This company’s Enterprise Value to EBITDA is 16.31 and its Total Debt to EBITDA Value is 1.36.
-The Enterprise Value to Sales for this firm is now 3.87, and its Total Debt to Enterprise Value stands at 0.09.
-Baxter International Inc. [BAX] has a Price to Book Ratio of 4.33, a Price to Cash Flow Ratio of 17.15 and P/E Ratio of 39.29.
-These metrics show that this company has a mixed appeal, and ROI could be a gain or a loss.
+This company’s Enterprise Value to EBITDA is 15.22 and its Total Debt to EBITDA Value is 1.98.
+The Enterprise Value to Sales for this firm is now 3.61.
+Baxter International Inc. [BAX] has a Price to Book Ratio of 5.37, a Price to Cash Flow Ratio of 20.63 and P/E Ratio of 36.97.
+These metrics suggest that this publicly-traded organization will not likely result in investment gains.

-Shifting the focus to workforce efficiency, Baxter International Inc. [BAX] earns $222,540 for each employee under its payroll.
-Similarly, this company’s Receivables Turnover is 6.17 and its Total Asset Turnover is 0.68.
-This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.50 and its Current Ratio is 2.09.
-This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

 Conclusion: Is Baxter International Inc. [BAX] a Reliable Buy?